-AMREF pioneered the use of distance education to provide continuing education to health workers in Eastern Africa.
+Amref Health Africa pioneered the use of Distance Education to provide Continuing Education to Health workers in Eastern Africa.

 The term Distance Education refers to various forms of study where the learner is not in direct physical contact with his /her teachers.
 It is a proven method of teaching adults while they continue with their day to-day activities.

-The courses are open to all health workers who have completed their basic training and have been working for at least one year.
+The courses are open to all health workers who have completed their basic training.

 How does it work?

-Upon enrollment in a course, the learner receives the first three lessons of the course.
-Each lesson is made up of a study guide and assignment.
-The learner is required to go through the study guide and answer all the questions in the assignment.
-When the assignments are all done, they are mailed back to AMREF where experienced tutors correct and return them with comments.
+Upon enrollment in a course, the learner receives the first three lessons of the course online.
+Each lesson is made up of a study unit and assignment.
+The learner is required to go through the study unit and answer all the questions in the assignment.
+When the assignments are all done, they are mailed back to Amref Health where experienced tutors correct and return them with comments.
 The assignments are not only used as a teaching tool but are specially designed to ensure the learner can apply theory to practice.
-This continues till the completion of the whole course whereby a certificate is awarded.
+This continues till the completion of the whole course units whereby a certificate is awarded upon successful completion.

 What courses are available?

-AMREF currently runs the following 10 distance education courses:
+Amref Health Africa currently runs the following 10 Distance Learning courses:

 This is a 16 unit course which deals with the diagnosis, management, prevention and control of common communicable on tropical diseases.
 Epidemiology, Infection prevention and control; Travel Medicine; Immunization; Contact Diseases, STDs, HIV/AIDS, Vector Borne Diseases; Malaria, Emerging and Re-emerging Diseases; Diseases of Faeco-oral Contamination, Helminthiasis, Acute Respiratory Infections; Tuberculosis and Leprosy; and Diseases of Contact with Animals.